unalterable/CV/README.md

 Although in the world of public affairs & communitations I have always been the digital geek, in the digital world I have been able to apply my communications training to great effect: from better presenting projects, to explaining complex concepts to my colleagues.

 #### Teamwork
 During my time in Parliament, I capably played every role in the small team, eventually becoming the most senior member of staff.
 I managed junior staff and interns.
-I also have experience in a small private company as it transitioned to a medium-sized company, briefly serving as Acting Director of Operations during this turbluent time.
+I also have experience in a small private company as it transitioned to a medium-sized company, briefly serving as Acting Director of Operations during this turbulent time.

 #### Finance
 During my years in Westminster, I was afforded the opportunity for sabbaticals in the private sector.
 I worked at a $13bn hedge fund, in the margin dept & the IT dept. I also worked for a China-focussed event-driven brokerage, focussing on macro changes in the Chinese economy.